curtispuetz/pypp-docs/docs/transpiler_features/config/mapping_functions.md

 ### value_err_no_ast

-Will throw a value error will a good message about what Python file the error originated from
+Will throw a value error with a message that includes the Python file from which the error originated.

 ```python
 def value_err_no_ast(self, msg: str) -> throws ValueError